BlackSharkTech/Xavier-Passport-MRZ-OCR-Android-Eval-SDK/README.md

 The plist contains the following fields:<br/>
 i.
 Email Address: The email one registers with BlackShark Tech to generate the license key<br/>
 ii.
 License Key: The license key obtained from BlackShark Tech to enable Xavier<br/>
-iii.
-Portrait Mode: Specify whether Xavier should be used in portrait mode (this is currently under development)<br/>
-iv. previewing UIColor: Specify the color of the preview box for the Xavier widget.
+iii. previewing UIColor: Specify the color of the preview box for the Xavier widget.
 The value has to be a hex value for color<br/>
-v. mrz detected UIColor: Specify the color of the preview box when the target MRZ is detected.
+iv. mrz detected UIColor: Specify the color of the preview box when the target MRZ is detected.
 The value has to be a hex value for color<br/>
-vi. close button text: Specify the display text of the close button on the Xavier widget<br/> vii.
-Max Mrz Candidates: Specify the maximum number of MRZ candidates that the engine need to create the composite viii.
+v. close button text: Specify the display text of the close button on the Xavier widget<br/> vi.
+Max Mrz Candidates: Specify the maximum number of MRZ candidates that the engine need to create the composite vii.
 Max Ocr Timeout: Specify the maximum duration that the enginge will run

 ####Additional Information
 Please feel free to contact us at info@blacksharktech.com for any questions.

 #####Release Notes
+1.1.0
+Add more properties for customization
 1.0.0
 Initial release of Xavier Evaluation SDK
 <br>